 Surprisingly thoughtful, with emotional insights that would resonate with older audiences, Cars 3 is a tribute to older people worldwide.
-The statement that life continues beyond the end of the race.
+A statement that life continues beyond the end of the race.

 Cars 3 Synopsis